-In this unique event Rod has invited guests from the media and wider culture to join him on-stage, making the case for a no-holes-barred approach to what it is and is not acceptable to say in the 21st century.
+In this unique event Rod will make the case for a no-holes-barred approach to what it is and is not acceptable to say in the 21st century.

 Don’t miss this opportunity to hear from one of the most formidable voices in British political life and ask your own questions.